aihehuo/aihehuo_mcp/manual_test.md

 - Content that references users or projects
 - Reports with hyperlinks to external resources
 - AI-generated insights and recommendations

+**When to use `update_ai_report`:**
+- Updating existing reports with new content
+- Modifying report titles, abstracts, or HTML content
+- Reports without user/project mentions (mentions are managed separately)

 ## Semantic Search Best Practices